firmanserdana/EMG_Exo/README.md

 ### Quick Start

 1. Clone the repository
-2. Install the requirements: `pip install -r requirements.txt`
+2. Install the requirements for the advanced system: `pip install -r md-emg-python/requirements.txt`
-3. Run the simple demo: `python simple_demo.py --enhanced-viz`

 For the full VR integration:
 1. Open the Unity project in the `md-emg-VR` folder using Unity Hub